Søby (Ærø)

-Søby is a port town at the northernmost tip of the southern Danish island of Ærø, 15 km from Ærøskøbing, 23 km from Marstal.
+Søby is a port town at the northernmost tip of the southern Danish island of Ærø, 15 km from Ærøskøbing and 23 km from Marstal.
 Like the rest of the island, it is politically part of Ærø Municipality.
 Søby has an active shipyard, fishing industry and business port.

-Etemology
+Etymology

 The name means lake (sæ) village (the suffix -by meaning settlement).

 History

 Søby is first mentioned in references as Seboy in 1277 when it was in the possession of the Brandenburgers.
 The medieval castle, of which just the raised earthworks remain, passed into the hands of Duke Hans the Younger of Schleswig-Holstein-Sønderborg for whom the great manor-farm of Søbygård was built from 1580, even though it was rarely used as a residence by the dukes.

 The manor had only a few scattered farmsteads up until the 1720s but once Søbygård Estate was subdivided, and the farm enlarged into a manor house (1729), regional settlement grew with sailors and fishermen.
 Søby Church was consecrated in 1745.
 During the Gunboat War of 1807 to 1814, fortifications were built in at Næbbet, southeast of Skjoldnæs Fyr, but in Søby itself the port remained little more than a primitive pile bridge where the ferry to Als could dock.
 This changed in 1865 when the area's skippers jointly built a stone pier with a bulwark.

 The steamship connection to Faaborg started in 1903, the port was further deepened in 1924, and in 1933 a fully improved ferry berth was built.
 Two years earlier, Arthur Christian Jørgensen had established a workshop specializing in the repair and improvement of small ship engines, developing into a full shipyard in 1950 with around 30 men employed to build fishing boats.
 The first dry dock opened in 1967 with a much bigger version inaugurated in 2006.
 This is big enough to build ferries and naval ships of up to 7000 tons.